 The Rest Area (Westbound)

 Not only is this the best place to stop for photos, but the stop also has public toilets and a water station to wash your salty shoes off!
-You’re also only 20 minutes from Wendover in Nevada, where you can grab fuel and fast food, or even stop into a casino!
+You’re also only 20 minutes from Wendover in Nevada, where you can grab fuel, food and drink, or even stop into a casino!

 Can you drive onto the salt flats?